scc-digitalhub/sdk-docs/docs/objects/workflow/entity.md

 ## Managing workflows with SDK

 Workflows can be created and managed as *entities* with the SDK CRUD methods.
 This can be done directly from the package or through the `Project` object.
-To manage workflows, you need to have at least `digitalhub[core]` layer installed.

 1. In the [CRUD section](./crud.md), we will see how to create, read, update and delete workflows.
 2. In the [methods section](./methods.md), we will see what can be done with the `Workflow` object.